Spined Micrathena – Micrathena gracilis

 Commonly called the Spined Micrathena, this unobtrusive forest denizen is completely harmless to humans.
 This spider spins a large, tightly coiled orb web in wooded or brushy areas.
 These webs are often anchored to shrubbery or trees nearby with log, strong single threads many feet long.
-It's nearly impossible to walk without running into these strands of silk.
+It’s nearly impossible to walk along a forest understory trail without running into these strands of silk – and you will realize how strong those anchoring lines are.

 Micrathena spider webs are extremely difficult to see as one walks through the woods – most often they are spun horizontally, in which case a female spider firmly ensconced in the center of the orb is virtually invisible.
 If you are lucky enough to be on a forest path that faces the rising or setting sun, the long, slanting light will reveal dozens of webs that were previously invisible.
 Quite a sight when the full abundance of these spiders is revealed.

-I took these shots circa 2002 with my Kodak DC4800.
-I used to shoot everything in available light
+I took these shots circa 2002 with my Kodak 3Mb DC4800 point and shoot.
+I used to shoot everything in available light.

 References